barrysweeney/1-click-startup/README.md

 > install are isolated from other environments.
 Such isolation reduces
 > many complications that can arise from conflicting package versions."

-Within VS Code you can use `` ctrl+alt+` `` to open a terminal and type the following to setup and activate the virtual environment
+Within VS Code you can use `` ctrl+alt+` `` to open a terminal and type the following to set up and activate the virtual environment

     python3 -m venv .venv